Israel kills at least 30 Palestinians in Rafah, new Gaza ceasefire talks expected in Cairo | Law-Order

 Israel kills at least 30 Palestinians in Rafah, new Gaza ceasefire talks expected in Cairo

-The strikes on Rafah, where more than one million people have sought refuge from months of Israeli bombardment, took place hours before Egypt was expected to host leaders of the Islamist group Hamas to discuss prospects for a ceasefire agreement with Israel.
-The Israeli military said it was checking the reports.
+The strikes on Rafah, where almost half of Gaza's 2.3 million population have sought refuge from months of Israeli bombardment, unfolded hours before Egypt was expected to host leaders of the Palestinian Islamist group Hamas to discuss prospects for a ceasefire agreement with Israel.
+Asked about the overnight airstrikes on Rafah, an Israeli military (IDF) spokesperson said fighter jets had "struck terror targets where terrorists were operating within a civilian area in southern Gaza", declining to give details.

-Those comments suggested Hamas may not hand an instant response to mediators over Israel's latest proposal.
-Meanwhile, at a hospital in Rafah, relatives of those killed by the Israeli strikes came to take the bodies away for burial.
+"The IDF will continue to foil terrorist activity and protect Israeli civilians in accordance with international law," the spokesperson said.
+At a Rafah hospital, relatives of those killed in the Israeli strikes came to take the bodies away for burial.
 Women and men cried as they paid farewell to the slain relatives wrapped in white and black shrouds.

 "His name is Deif-Allah (meaning guest in Arabic) and he was indeed a guest.
-He came as a guest after (his parents) longed for (him) for so long, after 10 years," said Abu Taha holding the body of his baby boy, wrapped in a white shroud, in his arms.
+He came as a guest after (his parents) longed for (him) for so long, after 10 years," said Abu Taha, holding the body of his baby boy, wrapped in a white shroud.
 "Ten people (were killed), the mother, her daughter, her granddaughters, her grandson, her son-in-law, their daughters and relatives, everyone.
-They're all gone, all 10 of them," Abu Taha said.
+They're all gone, all 10 of them."

+"Hamas has some questions and inquiries over the Israeli response to its proposal, which the movement received from mediators on Friday," the official told Reuters.
+Those comments suggested Hamas might not hand an instant response to mediators over Israel's latest proposal.

-(Reporting and Writing by Nidal Al Mughrabi, Additional reporting by Andrew Mills and Aidan Lewis; Editing by Lincoln Feast and Angus MacSwan)
+(Reporting and Writing by Nidal Al Mughrabi, Additional reporting by Andrew Mills and Aidan Lewis; Editing by Lincoln Feast, Angus MacSwan and Mark Heinrich)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)